wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 1.4.5 =
+* Bugfix - fixed bug that caused Wordfence menu to dissapear.

 = 1.4.4 =
 * WordPress Multi-site support added.
 Currently in Beta.
 Tested with subdomains, not subdirectories, but it should work great on both.
 * Main changes are moving menus to the Network Admin area, preventing individual blogs from enabling the plugin and dealing with database prefix issues.